nvestskogen/predictive-maintenance-ml/README.md

 RUL = last_cycle − current_cycle
 ```

-RUL is **saturated at 150 cycles** — early-life predictions are less critical for maintenance decisions than near-failure predictions, so capping prevents the model from over-fitting to large RUL values far from fault.
+RUL is saturated at 150 cycles to prevent the model from overfitting to large RUL values when the engine is healty— early-life predictions are less critical for maintenance decisions than near-failure predictions.

 ### Normalisation
 All remaining sensor columns are standardised using `StandardScaler` (fit on training data, applied to both train and test sets) to bring features onto a comparable scale.

 ### Train / Test Split
 - **Train**: all rows from `train_FD001.txt` with computed RUL labels
-- **Test**: the **last recorded cycle** per engine in `test_FD001.txt`, evaluated against `RUL_FD001.txt`
+- **Test**: the last recorded cycle per engine in `test_FD001.txt`, correspond to `RUL_FD001.txt`

 ---